cesarvr/blog/content/post/2018-05-22-create-containers.markdown

  "chroot")

-Now we cannot longer see the processes with ```ps```, this is because we replaced the general ```/proc``` folder with the one that came with the alpine which by default is a empty directory, in the next section we are going to mount the **proc** file system.
+Now we no longer see the processes with ```ps```, this is because we replaced the general ```/proc``` folder with the one that came with alpine which by default is an empty directory, in the next section we are going to mount the **proc** file system.

 #### Mounting File Systems

 Mounting a file system is like exposing the content of a device like a disk, network or other entities by using the folder and files metaphors.
-In simple terms that what is.
-To mount something in Linux we need a resource that understand this metaphor like [procfs](https://en.wikipedia.org/wiki/Procfs) and a folder we are going to choose the folder ```/proc``` that comes with alpine distribution.
+In simple terms that's what is.
+To mount something in Linux we need a resource that understands this metaphor like [procfs](https://en.wikipedia.org/wiki/Procfs) and a folder, we are going to choose the folder ```/proc``` that comes with the alpine distribution.

-To mount a file system in Linux we are use [mount](http://man7.org/linux/man-pages/man2/mount.2.html) system call, this call require the following parameters to work:
+To mount a file system in Linux we can use the [mount](http://man7.org/linux/man-pages/man2/mount.2.html) system call.
+This call requires the following parameters to work:

 ```c
 mount("proc", "/proc", "proc", 0, 0);
 ```

-The first parameter is the resource, the second is the folder destination and the third parameter is the type of file system in this case [procfs](https://en.wikipedia.org/wiki/Procfs).
+The first parameter is the resource, the second is the folder destination and the third parameter is the type of file system, in this case [procfs](https://en.wikipedia.org/wiki/Procfs).

 Implementing the code is simple we just add the same line as above after we configure the **chroot**: